chuckbe/chuckcms-module-order-form/README.md

 ### Usage

+- After installing and publishing the config file, fill in the required details
 - Create a page for the order form in ChuckCMS and use a custom template file
 - Inside that custom template file you can use the following method to call the necessary files
 ```